Online Covariance Matrix Estimation in Stochastic Gradient Descent: Theoretical Results

-The next corollary shows that the confidence interval/region based on recursive estimator achieves correct asymptotic coverage $1-q$ for a pre-specified $q$ with $0<q<1$. \begin{corollary} Under the same conditions in Theorem \ref{theorem2}, as $n$ goes to infinity
+The next corollary shows that the confidence interval/region based on the online estimator achieves asymptotically correct coverage level $1-q$ for a pre-specified $q$ with $0<q<1$. \begin{corollary} Under conditions in Theorem \ref{theorem2}, as $n$ goes to infinity